erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 **Emerging Markets Buzz**

 Your international stocks can either be "developed" markets or "emerging" markets.
 So far, I've enjoyed the boom in South Korean stocks.
-I also have heavier exposure to Japan and Canadian stocks via VXUS fund.
+I also have exposure to developed markets like Japan and Canadian stocks via VXUS and SCHF funds.
 Additionally, emerging markets funds like IEMG are up 11% year to date.
 This is equivalent to investing in markets like China, Brazil or Korea.
 Emerging markets have started 2026 with lots of momentum.
 Anecdotally, I have seen more people talking online about them in bullish tone.

 **Choppy Action for Magnificent 7**